 Next up – the sake steamed mussels served with sake and dashi broth and grilled bread.
 I love mussels – and we both loved this dish.
 So much so that we asked for additional grilled bread to soak up the juices.
 I will definitely order the mussels again on a future visit.

 My daughter is a big fan of beef marrow bone and often orders it when it appears on a menu.
 The dish was served with wasabi mustard and grilled bread.
-I sampled the dish and my daughter enjoyed the rest.
+I tried a bite of the dish and my daughter enjoyed the rest.

 The house-made pork gyoza (pot stickers) were great.
 My daughter described them as “porky goodness” and I have to agree.